Trial practice institute

 Applications will exceed enrollment by a substantial number.
 You are encouraged to apply early.
 Initial acceptances will be made from Application Forms received by March 30th.
 Late applications and those not selected will be placed on a waiting list.
 Members of National Association of Criminal Defense Lawyers (NACDL) and those who represent indigent clients in criminal matters will be given priority.
 If you are the head of an office that wants to send multiple attorneys to TPI, you are welcome to submit an Office Application.
 Please note that each individual attorney will still have to submit his or her own individual Application as well so that we will have the information needed to make each admission decision and consider the attorney for proper group placement.

 NOTE: We will still be accepting applications for the waiting list until the start of the sessions.
 People are admitted from the waiting list each year, so it's not as bad as it may sound.
 Flexibility is a plus.

 Continuing Legal Education Credits

 NCDC applies for CLE accreditation for this program in states where participants request credit.
 NCDC programs are approved in most jurisdictions.
 Where a state charges for credits, charges are passed along to participants requesting credit from that state.

 All participants will stay at the Macon Marriott City Center.
 The after-hours contact with other participants and faculty is an essential part of the College experience.
-Hotel reservations must be made directly with the hotel.
+NCDC will make your hotel reservations.
 Scholarship recipients must share rooms with other participants.
 Several group social events are planned throughout the session.